opnsense/tools/README.md

     # ./kernel.sh

-Build all the ports and wrap them into a single set:
+Build all the third-party ports:

     # ./ports.sh

+Wrap up our core as a package:

+    # ./core.sh

 A cdrom live image is created using: